What’s in my meditation quiver?

 Tools for meditation practice

-This year, I’ve just completed a short, two-week meditation course as part of Henry Shukman’s Original Love program.
+This year, I’ve just completed a short, two-week meditation course as part of Henry Shukman’s year-long Original Love program.
 At the end of the course, we were invited to attend to our ‘quiver of practice tools’: “Which will you keep?
 Which worked for you?
 Which are you uncertain yet still curious about?”

 Ordinary Mind